Eddie-Carrizales/Tweet-Clustering-Using-K-Means/README.md

 # Tweets Clustering Using K-Means

-In this project I implemented Tweets clustering using K-means (and Jaccard Distance).
+In this project, I implemented Tweets clustering using K-means (and Jaccard Distance).

-After implementation I ran multiple trials for different values of K (i.e, number of clusters), and plotted the results to create an elbow method graph.
+After implementation, I ran multiple trials for different values of K (i.e, number of clusters), and plotted the results to create an elbow method graph.

 More details on the trials and a picture of the elbow method graph can be seen in the other files.